bimdata/documentation-old/doc_sphinx/guide/authentication_bimdata_connect.rst

 Use it when you need to have a scheduled response to an event and launch a script depending on this response.

 ..
-IMPORTANT:: You cannot access as a user, therefore you cannot:
+IMPORTANT:: You cannot access as a user, therefore it's not possible to:

     * do any impersonation
     * manage fine granularity with access rights
-    * Share data with other application using BIMData
+    * share data with other application using BIMData

 When use a user impersonation?